Have you ever dreamed of stepping back in time and encountering creatures from millions of years ago?

 If you have good mobility, you can even climb onto the slab of rock where the dinosaur footprints are for a closer look or some amazing photo opportunities.

-Nearby rocks also appear to have some interesting shapes, which may also be dinosaur footprints, or at least your imagination may think they are!
+Nearby rocks also appear to have some interesting shapes, which may also be dinosaur footprints, or at least your imagination may think they are.
+We were certain that other imprints, on other nearby rocks, looked exactly the same shape!

 Top Tip: Plan your visit around low tide for easier access and clearer visibility of the footprints.